catarak/vr-data-viz/README.md

 1. [Clone this repository](https://help.github.com/articles/cloning-a-repository/), or if you don't have a github account, download a zip of this repository.

-2. Install node and npm by (downloading the installer on Nodejs.org)[https://help.github.com/articles/cloning-a-repository/].
+2. Install node and npm by [downloading the installer on Nodejs.org](https://help.github.com/articles/cloning-a-repository/).

 3. Install localtunnel by running `npm install -g localtunnel`.